bogdan-len/News-App-Udacity-Graduation-Project/README.md

 This app displays the latest news headlines posted by The Guardian and offers a link to open the article on the The Guardian website.

-The API provides 10 articles per JSON response so only 10 headlines are displayed at once but I implemented the necessary code to allow switching from one page to another aswell as a manual input page selector.
+The API provides 10 articles per JSON response so only 10 headlines are displayed at once but I implemented the necessary code to allow switching from one page to another aswell as a manual input page selector and the results are displayed from the newest to the oldest.
 Also Users can search headlines by the topic of their interest.

 ### Screenshots